-A portion of class time will be dedicated to work in groups.
+On the weeks listed above, a portion of class time will be dedicated to work in groups.
 Group work provides an opportunity to engage the course material critically in collaboration with your colleagues.
-The purpose of this activity is to allow you to experience how our community's cross-cultural and denominational backgrounds can help to broaden your perspective on areas where the gospel needs to challenge us, the church, and the society we live in.
+The purpose is to allow you to experience how our community's cross-cultural and denominational backgrounds can help to broaden your perspective on areas where the gospel needs to challenge us, the church, and the society we live in.

-4. Final Integration Paper: Due on Friday, December 9, 2022; 45% of final grade.
+4. Final Integration Paper: Due on Friday, December 8, 2023; 45% of final grade.